rludgero/rlchecked/README.md

 					tag: "li", // html tag parent for checkboxes and radio buttons
 					bg: "span", // reference a settings.element for make use like a variable
 					check: "checked", // sign a class when a checkbox is checked
-					radio: "radio" // sign a class when a radio button is checked
+					radio: "radio", // sign a class when a radio button is checked
+					focus: "focus", // sign a class when accessed with keyboard a checkbox or radio button element
+					disable: "disabled", // sign a class when a checkbox or radio button element have the disabled attribute
+					hover: "hover" // sign a class when hover a checkbox or radio button element

 				});

 			});

 		</script>

+		// All options are variables that can be adapted by replacing the classes and / or html element of your code.

 <h2>Demo:</h2>